At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 • tachycardia

-• in 75% of women, x-ray of the skull - hyperostosis, increased vascular pattern
+• in 75% of women, radiography of the skull shows hyperostosis, increased vascular pattern

-The family history of women with this form is aggravated by hypertension, cardiovascular diseases, and gastrointestinal diseases.
+The family history of women with this form is burdened with hypertension, cardiovascular diseases, and gastrointestinal diseases.

-PMS is different for every woman, and the symptoms vary greatly.
-According to the results of some studies, women with PMS have the following frequency of manifestation of one or another sign of PMS:
+PMS occurs differently in every woman, and symptoms vary significantly.
+According to the results of some studies, women with PMS have the following frequency of manifestation of one or another symptom of PMS:

 Symptom frequency %